SurfaceAI/surfaceai/index_en.md

 **10.1.2024 2pm-3pm: official Project Kickoff (online and in German)** [Participation via Zoom](https://htw-berlin.zoom-x.de/j/63436322281?pwd=cE5iWm1DbmJ1TzFwdWNmTDNEdW93QT09)

+# Releases
+- The first version of our [**program code**](https://github.com/SurfaceAI/road_network_classification) with the complete pipeline for enriching entire road networks with road surface and quality information is finished and can be downloaded on Github.

+- Paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
+2024. [**SurfaceAI: Automated creation of cohesive road surface quality datasets based on open street-level imagery.**](https://doi.org/10.1145/3681780.3697277) In Proceedings of the 2nd ACM SIGSPATIAL International Workshop on Advances in Urban-AI (UrbanAI '24).
+Association for Computing Machinery, New York, NY, USA, 54–57.

+- Preprint paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
+2024. [**StreetSurfaceVis: a dataset of crowdsourced street-level imagery annotated by road surface type and quality.**](https://arxiv.org/abs/2407.21454) arXiv preprint arXiv:2407.21454.

+- Dataset [**StreetSurfaceVis**](https://zenodo.org/records/11449977) consisting of street-level images from Germany with labels on the type and quality of the road surface

 # Possible Applications and Associated Project Partners
 The project is supported by various organisations that enable the development of use cases and promote networking within the community.